 - consider the risk of stress which arises from working in fear of violence or assault;

 - take steps to remove the risk; or

 - where removal of the risk is not possible, reduce the risk by any necessary changes in working practices or by introducing appropriate protective or supportive measures.

-These steps should be addressed via a risk assessment, which must be kept under review and updated as necessary.
-Employers should also monitor the effectiveness of control measures by monitoring incident rates and through engagement with the work force and their trade union safety representatives.
+These steps should be addressed via a risk assessment.
+The risk assessment must be kept under review and updated as necessary.
+Employers should also monitor the effectiveness of control measures by monitoring incident rates and through engagement with the workforce and their trade union safety representatives.